albertllousas/kata-bowling/readme.md

 #### Scoring algorithm

-The score algorithm is also a pure function that:
+The score algorithm is also a pure function:
  ```
  Game -> Int
  ```

-The algorithm is recursive:
+The algorithm is simple and recursive:

 - Given a current frame and a accumulate score
 - Call a score frame function with the current frame, the next and the next of the following if they exists